-The Food and Drug Administration (FDA) missed its 2011 deadline to finalize the calorie disclosure rule for vending proposed in April 2011.
+The Food and Drug Administration (FDA) missed its 2011 deadline to finalize the calorie disclosure rule proposed in April 2011.
 The rule, according to an FDA official who spoke at the 2011 National Automatic Merchandising Association (NAMA) OneShow, will require operators with 20 or more machines to post product calories for items available in the vending machine, prior to purchase.
 The official confirmed that a nutritional panel at the point of sale will exempt the vending operator from complying with the FDA rule.

 Currently, the proposed rule is being deliberated.
 Sebastian Cianci, policy analyst and press officer with the FDA, said, "FDA is working diligently on the final rule for vending machine calorie labeling and is considering the comments it received in response to the proposed rule."

 He indicated the FDA isn't permitted to discuss the specific content of the rule before it publishes, but based on the comments received, the FDA may make adjustments to what was proposed.